Trial or deposition can be a bloodbath.

 Medico-legal Experts, on any “side” should be prepped to handle any questions you know are going to be raised.
 After all, you are probably doing the same for the other counsel’s retained expert.

 Sloppy reporting, misrepresentation of credentials, even marketing strategies that don’t pass the smell test can discredit testimony.

 Let’s dodge the same dangerous waters.

 Trial is a bad time to learn your expert lost a malpractice suit

 Due diligence includes researching Board sanctions, license suspensions, a dodgy medical school, claims in a report the expert is not qualified to address, even operating on a panel in a defense-weighted insurance IME mill.

 Having to file a last-minute Motion in Limine about your expert will take a hit to your trial budget.

 Opposing counsel’s failure to file a Motion in Limine might be a boon to your case, if you know it will be a smart move–if you were the filing party.

 When I review and research the reports, practices and professional behavior of a forensic psychiatrist or psychologist-or help select such a professional, I watch for vulnerability to challenges and opinions diminished.
 Attorneys tell me there’s no substitute for the impartial eagle eye for inconsistencies and missteps.
 I concur.
 But get someone who knows the industry.

-30 years in trenches in law and forensic psychiatry (not a lawyer or doctor–a case team member).
-Hard earned experience is applied to my expertise about the use of an expert witness to effective trial strategy when faced with the forensic opinion of a psychiatrist or psychologist.
+30 years in the trenches in law and forensic psychiatry (not a lawyer or doctor–a case team member).
+Hard-earned experience is applied to my expertise about the use of an expert witness to effective trial strategy when faced with the forensic opinion of a psychiatrist or psychologist.